 Patrick Wilson (Ed Warren), Vera Farmiga (Lorraine Warren), Madison Wolfe (Janet Hodgson), Frances O’Connor (Peggy Hodgson), Lauren Esposito (Margaret Hodgson), Simon McBurney (Maurice Grosse), Maria Doyle Kennedy (Peggy Nottingham), Simon Delaney (Vic Nottingham), Franka Potente (Anita Gregory), Benjamin Haigh (Billy Hodgson), Patrick McAuley (Johnny Hodgson), Bob Adrian (Bill Wilkins), Robin Atkin Downes (Demon Voice), Bonnie Aarons (Demon Nun), Javier Botet (Crooked Man), Sterling Jerins (Judy Warren), Cory English (Kaplan), Abhi Sinha (Harry Whitmark), Chris Royds (Graham Morris)

-The Conjuring (2013) was one of the biggest theatrical horror successes in the last few years.
+The Conjuring (2013) was one of the biggest theatrical horror successes in the last few years, earning over $300 million wordwide.
 Directed by James Wan, who had a sterling reputation in terms of genre material as the director of Saw (2004) and Insidious (2010), among others (see below), it created a genuinely spooky mood that unnerved audiences in a big way.
 The film was based on the experiences of true-life paranormal investigators and demonologists Ed and Lorraine Warren who claim to have had investigated and fought supernatural forces.
-The film was such a success that the doll seen in the Warren’s museum at the start of the film was even given its own film with Annabelle (2014).
-With The Conjuring 2, James Wan, joined by Patrick Wilson and Vera Farmiga once again, returns to make a sequel to the earlier film.
+The film was such a success that the doll seen in the Warren’s museum at the start of the film was even given its own film with Annabelle (2014), which later spawned two sequels with Annabelle: Creation (2017) and Annabelle Comes Home (2019).
+With The Conjuring 2, James Wan, joined by Patrick Wilson and Vera Farmiga, returns to make a sequel to the earlier film.

 The other major story that is wound in is the story of the Amityville haunting, which is recounted in supposedly true life films The Amityville Horror (1979) and The Amityville Horror (2005), as well as a long line of fictional sequels.
-This has been proven beyond any reasonable doubt to be a hoax – the claims have been found to be contradictory on multiple accounts; things that been denied by supplementary witnesses and characters who appear in the book; and everything was later admitted to as being a hoax by the participants.
-The Warrens swore at the time that it was real and the film depicts everything as though it was.
+This has been proven beyond any reasonable doubt to be a hoax – the claims have been found to be contradictory on multiple accounts; things that been denied by supplementary witnesses who are cited in the book; and everything was later admitted to as being a hoax by the participants.
+The Warrens swore at the time that the Amityville incident was real and the film depicts everything as though it was.
 The film also replicates the incident where the Warrens’ claims about the Amityville house were attacked on a tv talkshow by sceptic Stephen Kaplan.
-What makes the film slip over into a pseudo-scientific interpretation is that we hear none of Kaplan’s quite reasonable reasons as to why the Amityville Horror was a hoax but rather we get Ed turning on Kaplan and questioning his doctoral credentials – in other words, a good old dismissing of the content of the message by an attack on the bearer’s credibility.
-That this is the sole rebuttal the film chooses to offer from the Warren camp seems heavily disappointing.
+What makes the film slip over into a pseudo-scientific interpretation is that we hear none of Kaplan’s quite reasonable reasons as to why the Amityville Horror was a hoax but rather we get Ed turning on Kaplan and questioning his doctoral credentials – in other words, a good old ad hominem dismissal of the content of the message by an attack on the bearer’s credibility.
+That this is the sole rebuttal the film chooses to offer from the Warren camp seems highly disappointing.

 (Nominee for Best Director (James Wan) at this site’s Best of 2016 Awards).